Clearing a Cloudy Swimming Pool Water Permanantly

 Basically, here are what causes cloudy pool water and measures that you can take as a pool owner to clear your cloudy pool water; and measures you can take to avoid having a cloudy pool water in the future.

-1. Wrong use and Balance of Pool Chemicals
+1. Wrong use and Poor Balancing of Pool Chemicals

 The pH and chlorine levels in a swimming pool are among the major causes of problems in the swimming pool: The pH is not directly associated with cloudy pool water, but it consumes and renders free chlorine ineffective when in wrong balance.